The reflection representation in the homology of subword order: Rank-selection in

-In the following proposition, we formalise Stanley's insight into subword order, as used in the proof of \cite[Theorem 4]{Bj1}.
+In the following theorem, we formalise Stanley's insight into subword order, as used in the proof of the above theorem.
 For more background on the Hopf trace formula and its use in poset homology, see \cite{SuJer}.
 Recall that the \textit{Lefschetz module} of a poset $P$ is the alternating sum (by degree) of the homology modules of (the order complex) of $P.$

 Denote by $S_\lambda$ the irreducible representation of the symmetric group $S_n$ indexed by the partition $\lambda$ of $n$, and write $S_\lambda ^{\otimes i}$ for the $i$th tensor power of the module $S_\lambda$.